 No doubt, SW Osceola Street is the coolest (and most posh) stretch of Stuart.
 A couple dozen stores, restaurants, snack shacks and a beautiful vintage theater line the street.

 There’s more around the block, too, on SW Flagler Avenue.
 Gumbo Limbo Gifts bills itself as coastal chic and a cruise through the shop turns up upscale home accessories, including plush pillows, beautiful linens and paper products and plenty of cleverly designed plates for cheese, dip and other hors d’oeuvres.
 Monkee’s of Stuart has no connection with the pop group of the 1960s and everything to do with stylish clothes, shoes and accessories.
-With another simian nod, the Funky Monkey is also a good spot for clothes.

 It’s not totally fancy on Osceola.
 The Dirty Hippie, with an entrance on SW Seminole Street, too, is all tie-dye and vinyl.
 Enjoy a stogie at Smokin Premiums and buy a few to take home.
 There are a handful of spots to stop for ice cream or frozen yogurt, including Signature Sweets.

 The street names Osceola, Seminole and Flagler are nods to Florida history, two named for the Indian tribes and the other for the American industrialist and railroad magnate who helped open Florida to tourists and new settlers.